Broken Arrow (1996 film): Cast

+Other actors in the film include Chris Mulkey as Major Hunt, Carmen Argenziano as General Biggs, James G. MacDonald as Park Ranger Baker, Vyto Ruginis as Johnson, Casey Biggs as Novacek, Gary Epper as Miller, and French Stewart as an I.R.
+Crewman.

 Production

 In July 1993, it was reported that 20th Century Fox had made a deal with Speed screenwriter Graham Yost for his next script later revealed to be Broken Arrow and also produced by Speed producer Mark Gordon.

 Principal photography began on April 26, 1995.
 Some filming took place in and around the mountain areas of Glen Canyon National Recreation Area in Kane County, Utah.
 The lake scene was filmed at Lake Powell.
 The desert sequences were shot in the Mojave Desert near Barstow, California, and in Coconino County near Page, Arizona.
 The climax with Deakins and his men on the train, including the sequence with Deakins and Hale fighting in the train car, was filmed on the privately owned Central Montana Rail, Inc. (CM) in Fergus County between Lewistown, Montana, and Denton, Montana.

 In July 1995, a number of elaborate train cars were sent to the location in Lewistown, including several custom-built cars.
 Six weeks of filming on the forty mile track were required to capture all the stunts, helicopter action, gun battles, high falls and special effects sequences.
 Production photography was completed on August 28, 1995.

 John Travolta was originally the choice to portray Riley Hale (played by Christian Slater), but was chosen instead to portray Major Vic Deakins.
 Travolta was paid $7 million for his role.

+In a retrospective interview, John Woo said he was initially “a little nervous” because John Travolta “had never seen any of [his] films.”
+He explained that Quentin Tarantino introduced Travolta to The Killer, leading the actor to say, “I want to be Chow Yun-Fat!”, which influenced his performance in Broken Arrow.
+Woo also noted creative differences with the stunt coordinator, who “didn’t like slow motion,” despite it being central to his style.